grnet/snf-image-creator/docs/usage.rst

 .. image:: /snapshots/wizard.png

-Then you will be asked to provide a name, a description, a registration type (*private* or *public*) and the authentication token corresponding to your *~okeanos* account.
+Then you will be asked to select a cloud and provide a name, a description and a registration type (*private* or *public*).
 Finally, you'll be asked to confirm the provided data.

 .. image:: /snapshots/confirm.png

-Choosing *YES* will create and upload the image to your *~okeanos* account.
+Choosing *YES* will create and upload the image to your cloud account.

 Limitations
 ===========